posva/vue-plugin-template/README.md

 Add jsx to your `js` files and they will be compiled as well.

 ### ES6
-Use the future features of Javascript
+Use the future features of Javascript.

+### Pre commit lint and fix
+Runs `eslint` and `stylefmt`/`stylelint` before each commit on modified files only and try to fix them automatically to prevent failing CI builds 😉.

 ### Advanced testing
 Get the best developer experience by testing the components at the same